JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-Airbnb-style-guide-chapter-1.md

 In JavaScript a data type is a way of storing information.
 A primitive type is the most basic form of this.
 * **`string:`** Essentially text.
 Some other languages have a **data type** for individual characters and then another type for **strings** of characters.
 JavaScript forgoes this and just has strings.
 * **`number:`** Many other languages have different data types for numbers to handle integers, large numbers, or numbers with decimals.
-JavaScript has but one to handle all these cases.
+JavaScript has only one type of number, the 64 bit floating point number.
+To learn more about it read this [w3schools][js numbers] guide on JavaScript Numbers.
 * **`boolean:`** A boolean can only hold a value of either **True** or **False**.
 * **`undefined:`** When you **declare** a variable without an initial value it is given a value of **undefined** as a placeholder.
 * **`null:`** When you declare a **pointer** without pointing it anywhere it's given the value **null** as a placeholder.